gjlbeckers-uu/aglcheck/README.rst

 -----------------
 *aglcheck* is a python library for analyzing fragment-based, non-grammatical similaritites between strings used in artificial grammar learning (AGL) experiments.
-It has lower-level funtions to compare individual strings, but probably even more useful is its functionality to easily compare sets of strings and visualize the results in image plots, or in tables that highlight where in the strings matches occur.
+It has lower-level functions to compare individual strings, but probably even more useful is its functionality to easily compare sets of strings and visualize the results in image plots, or in tables that highlight matching string fragments in color.
+This enables the fast identification of potential problems in experimental design.
+But the library can also be used to quantify the extent of different types of fragment based similarity and test how well they fit response behavior.

 An example of how visualization can be useful, consider the following strings, used in Wilson et al. (2015) Nat.
 Commun. [http://dx.doi.org/10.1038/ncomms9901]:

 +-----------+-------+---------+
 | type      | label | string  |